Singapore banks' third-quarter profits skid but beat market estimates

-SINGAPORE (Reuters) - Singapore's top lenders, DBS Group Holdings Ltd DBSM.SI and Oversea-Chinese Banking Corp Ltd OCBC.SI, reported declines in quarterly profits on Thursday, hit by lower net interest income, but the results still came in above analysts' estimates.
+SINGAPORE (Reuters) - Singapore’s top lenders, DBS Group Holdings Ltd and Oversea-Chinese Banking Corp Ltd, reported declines in quarterly profits on Thursday, hit by lower net interest income, but the results still came in above analysts’ estimates.

 The city-state’s banks have been under pressure due to low interest rates and weak growth in pandemic-hit markets in Asia, while they also soak up bad loans as regulators prepare to ease conditions for billions of dollars in lending moratoriums.